What is a Medicare Advantage Special Needs Plan?

 - People of any age who are qualified as disabled.

 - People of any age who have kidney disease that requires dialysis or a transplant.

-- People of any age who have Lou Gehrig's disease (also called amyotrophic lateral sclerosis [ALS]).
+- People of any age who have amyotrophic lateral sclerosis (ALs) (also known as Lou Gehrig's disease).

-Medicare is made up of 4 parts: Part A, Part B, Part C, and Part D.
+Medicare is made up of four parts: Part A, Part B, Part C, and Part D.

 Part A is hospital coverage.
 It helps cover the costs of being in the hospital as an inpatient, as well as long-term hospitalization.
 Most people automatically get Part A at no monthly cost.